-which proves the lemma. \end{proof} The fidelity is therefore approximately preserved by quantum identification codes.
+The fidelity is therefore approximately preserved by quantum-ID codes.
 Geometry preservation is defined in terms of the trace distance, however, not the fidelity.
-While it is indeed the case that quantum identification codes preserve geometry, the argument is somewhat more delicate because applying the measurement $(D_\ph, \1-D_\ph)$ causes a significant drop in the trace distance even as it leaves the fidelity nearly unchanged.
-Instead, Theorem~\ref{thm:ID.dualto.rand} will allow us to infer that quantum identification codes preserve geometry by virtue of the fact that their complementary channels are forgetful.
+While it is indeed the case that quantum-ID codes preserve geometry, the argument is somewhat more delicate because applying the measurement $(D_\ph, \1-D_\ph)$ causes a significant drop in the trace distance even as it leaves the fidelity nearly unchanged.
+Instead, Theorem~\ref{thm:ID.dualto.rand} will allow us to infer that quantum-ID codes preserve geometry by virtue of the fact that their complementary channels are forgetful.

 In order to succeed at quantum identification, the following lemma demonstrates that it is sufficient to be able to identify orthogonal states: \begin{lemma} Let $S \subseteq B \ox E$ be a subspace of a tensor product Hilbert space such that for $\ket{\ph} \in S$ there exists $0 \leq D_\ph \leq \1$ acting on $B$ satisfying